pogin503/ansible-fish/README.md

 [![Debian](https://img.shields.io/badge/os-debian-red.svg?style=flat-square)](#)
 [![Ubuntu](https://img.shields.io/badge/os-ubuntu-orange.svg?style=flat-square)](#)

-> fish is a smart and user-friendly command line shell for OS X, Linux, and the rest of the family.
+> fish is a smart and user-friendly command line shell for macOS, Linux, and the rest of the family.

 This role installs fish shell.
 Optionally change the shell for a number of users.
 This role uses opensuse repositories, the repository key is **not** added, for security.